WORKING WITH YOU

-At the same time, I believe that nothing is more important than investing in yourself and building a solid foundation for your relationship and creative endeavors in life.
+Indeed, entering this work is not a light undertaking- financially, emotionally, and pragmatically.
+At the same time, nothing is more important than investing in yourself and building a solid foundation for your relationship and creative endeavors in life.

-I believe that the therapy happens not just within the hour; in fact, the real work begins in your real life.
+The work happens not just within the hour; in fact, the real work begins in your real life.
 If we were to meet less frequently, I might offer certain ‘reflection prompts,’ specific homework or exercises, so that the work continues in-between sessions.

-With a credit or debit card, you can book your session with a secure online process.
+Using a credit or debit card, you can book your session with a secure online process.

 With less than 24-hour notice, my cancellation policy is to collect the agreed amount of payment.
 The same rule applies to me, where if for any reason I were to miss a session, your next session will be free-of-charge.